annual rabbitsfoot grass, more...

 FNA 2007, Cronquist et al. 1977, Gould 1980

 Common Name: annual rabbitsfoot grass Duration: Annual Nativity: Non-Native Lifeform: Graminoid General: Introduced annual grass with glabrous or scabrous herbage, stems geniculate and decumbent at base, 8-100 cm.
 Vegetative: Sheaths open, smooth to scaberulous; blades flat, 3-6 mm wide, 2-15 cm long; ligule membranous, acute, lacerate at tip, 2-6 mm long.
 Inflorescence: Dense panicle, often spikelike, mostly 2-15 cm, densely flowered with tawny awns, terminal on long stem, spikelike and short, dense branches below; glumes narrow one nerved with straight awn 4-7 mm long from entire or slightly notched apex; lemma and palea thin, translucent, slightly exceeding caryopsis, lemma with delicate, deciduous awn 1 mm long, caryopsis plump, 1 mm long.
 Ecology: Sandy soil along streams, moist ditches and waste places; 500-8,000 ft (152-2438 m).
 Flowers March-October.
 Distribution: Cosmopolitan; introduced to the new world from the old world; spread throughout most of the Americas, from CAN, most of the US; south to S. America.
 Notes: Polypogons have dense inflorescences bearing single-seeded spikelets with equal length glumes which are longer than the florets.
-This species is distinguished by being an erect annual growing by streams and in wet areas, with a very dense spike-like inflorescence of soft, long-awned spikelets.
-The dense spikelets and awns give the inflorescence a whitish-silvery look and a silky feel, hence the common name rabbit-s foot grass.
+This species is distinguished from others in the genus by being an erect annual growing by streams and in wet areas, with a very dense spike-like inflorescence of soft, long-awned spikelets.
+The dense spikelets and awns give the inflorescence a whitish-silvery look and a silky feel, hence the common name "rabbit's foot grass."
 Ethnobotany: Infusion of ashes taken as heart medicine, used for food, and as a soap.
 Etymology: Polypogon is from Greek polys, many and pogon, beard, while monspeliensis is thought to be derived from Montpellier in southern France.
 Synonyms: Alopecurus monspeliensis Editor: SBuckley 2010, FSCoburn 2014, AHazelton 2015